learn-co-curriculum/phase-4-adding-react-to-rails/README.md

-**There is one big caveat to this approach**: by running our client and server in the same terminal, it can be more challenging to read through the server logs and debug our code. `byebug` will also not work.
+**There is one big caveat to this approach**: by running our client and server in the same terminal, it can be more challenging to read through the server logs and debug our code.
+Furthermore, `byebug` will not work.
 If you're doing a lot of debugging in the terminal, you should run the client and server separately to get a cleaner terminal output and allow terminal-based debugging with `byebug`.